The Yasawa Islands for Foodies

 Yasawa Islands via Seaplane or Helicopter

 The quickest way to get to the Yasawa Islands is via a seaplane or helicopter flight.
-Air operators like Pacific Island Air (more info on Viator and Tripadvisor) and Turtle Airways (on Viator and Tripadvisor) depart from Nadi International Airport and Port Denarau taking passengers directly to their chosen resort.
+Air operators depart from Nadi International Airport and Port Denarau taking passengers directly to their chosen resort.
 Needless to say, flight transfers are the most costly way to get to the Yasawa Islands.
+Learn more about this transport option in Helicopter Vs. Seaplane for Island Transfers in Fiji.

 Yasawa Islands via Ferry

-One of the most popular and economical ways to get to/from the Yasawa Islands is via a high-speed catamaran ferry with South Seas Cruises/Awesome Adventures.
+One of the most popular and economical ways to get to/from the Yasawa Islands is via a high-speed catamaran ferry.
 Departing daily from Port Denarau, the ferry stops at most resorts and also includes some hop-on-hop-off options.
-Alternatively, Tavewa Seabus offers transport between Lautoka (a short drive from Nadi) and several resorts in the Yasawas.
-Find out more about the ferry on Viator and Tripadvisor.
+Alternative ferry services are available between Lautoka (a short drive from Nadi) and several resorts in the Yasawas.
+Find out more in How to Take the Ferry to the Yasawa Islands.

 Yasawa Islands Cruises